 The second \direct-type approach for hidden constraints is based on Neighbourhood Assignment Strategy (NAS)~\cite{Gablonsky2001:phd}. \directnas's main idea is to assign the value at infeasible point $\mathbf{x}^{\rm inf} \notin D^{\rm feas}$ relative to the objective values attained in the feasible points from the neighborhood of $\mathbf{x}^{\rm inf}$. \directnas{} iterates over all infeasible midpoints by creating surrounding hyper-rectangles around them by keeping the same center points in every iteration.
 These hyper-rectangles are increased by doubling the length of each dimension.
-If inside the enlarged region exists more than one feasible center point \directnas, assigns the smallest function value to the infeasible midpoint plus a small epsilon $f(\mathbf{x}^{\rm feas}) + \epsilon f(\mathbf{x}^{\rm feas})$, where $\epsilon = 10^{-6}$ was proposed to use.
-If inside the enlarged region does not exist any feasible points, \directnas{} assigns the largest objective function value found so far $f^{\rm max} + \lambda$, where $\lambda = 1$ was proposed to use.
-Such a strategy does not allow the \directnas{} algorithm to move beyond the feasible region by punishing infeasible midpoints with large values.
-However, the algorithm's principal concern is the slow convergence, which is caused by many additional calculations.
+If more than one feasible center point inside the enlarged region, \directnas{} assigns the smallest function value to the infeasible midpoint plus a small epsilon $f(\mathbf{x}^{\rm feas}) + \epsilon f(\mathbf{x}^{\rm feas})$, where $\epsilon = 10^{-6}$ was proposed to use.
+If inside the enlarged region has no feasible points, \directnas{} assigns the largest objective function value found so far $f_{\rm max} + \lambda$, where $\lambda = 1$ was proposed to use.
+This strategy does not allow the \directnas{} algorithm to move beyond the feasible region by penalizing infeasible midpoints with large values.
+However, the algorithm's principal concern is the slow convergence caused by many additional calculations.

 Another recent idea to handle hidden constraints within the \direct{} framework is to use a subdividing step for infeasible hyper-rectangles.
-The proposed \directsub~\cite{Na2017} incorporates techniques from the previously mentioned barrier approach.
+The proposed \directsub~\cite{Na2017} incorporates the previously mentioned barrier approach techniques.
 Specifically, if the center point is identified as infeasible, then \directsub{} assigns a considerable penalty value to it.
 An extra subdividing step is performed only in specific iterations, during which all infeasible hyper-rectangles are identified as potentially optimal and subdivided together with others POHs.
 The sub-dividing step can decompose the boundaries of the hidden constraints quite efficiently.
 Still, \directsub{} has several apparent drawbacks.
-The algorithm performance strongly depends on when (how often) the subdividing step is performed.
-Therefore the number of new subdivisions can grow drastically, especially for higher dimensionality problems.
+The algorithm performance depends on when (how often) the subdividing step is performed.
+Therefore, new subdivisions can grow drastically, especially for higher dimensionality problems.